What Remodeling Pros Should Definitely Know About “Black Mold”

 What is "black mold"?

-According to Moldman USA, a mold removal company, black mold has been used by the media to describe mold that produces toxins.
-Mold that produces toxins is known as Stachybotrys.
-Mycotoxins found in some mold are found in Stachybotrys but can be found in other mold.
+According to Moldman USA, a mold removal company, black mold is a term that has been used by the media to describe mold that produces toxins.
+Mold that produces toxins is scientifically known as Stachybotrys.
+The toxic particles found in some mold are found in Stachybotrys, but can be found in other mold.
 Also, the mold is not always black.

 "Toxic mold" is not an accurate term